Upon written request, practitioners have the right to:

 - Be notified by Tufts Health Plan in the event that credentialing information that it has obtained from sources other than the practitioner varies substantially from credentialing information provided to Tufts Health Plan by the practitioner.
 Tufts Health Plan is not required to reveal the source or contents of the information if the information is not obtained for the purpose of meeting Tufts Health Plan’s credentialing requirements.

-How to Correct erroneous information submitted by another party: If we obtain or receive information during the credentialing process that varies substantially from the information you provided in your application, we will notify you of the discrepancy.
-You have the right to review any information submitted in support of your credentialing application and to correct erroneous information other parties give us (excluding peer-review information).
-Please submit your corrections to the Credentialing Department within 10 days of receipt by emailing firstname.lastname@example.org.
+- Review any information submitted in support of the credentialing application and to correct erroneous information other parties provide (excluding peer-review information).
+Submit corrections to the Credentialing Department within 10 days of receipt by emailing Tufts_Health_Plan_Credentialing_Department@tufts-health.com.

 Additional rights for Rhode Island practitioners

-- The practitioner will receive a response from Tufts Health Plan regarding his or her application within 180 calendar days after receipt of the application.
+- The practitioner will receive a response from Tufts Health Plan regarding the application within 180 calendar days after receipt of the application.

 - If a credentialing decision is made to deny credentials to a practitioner, the QOCC will send the practitioner written notification of all reasons for the denial within sixty (60) calendar days of receipt of the completed and verified application.

-- If the QOCC votes to take disciplinary action against a practitioner, the practitioner shall have thirty (30) calendar days from the receipt of the letter from the QOCC to notify Tufts Health Plan in writing that he or she will appeal the QOCC decision.
-If the practitioner exercises his or her appeal right, the Chair of the QOCC will arrange for a hearing before an Appeals Committee that shall review the decision of the QOCC and issue a decision prior to implementation of the disciplinary action against the practitioner.
+- If the QOCC votes to take disciplinary action against a practitioner, the practitioner shall have thirty (30) calendar days from the receipt of the letter from the QOCC to notify Tufts Health Plan in writing that they will appeal the QOCC decision.
+If the practitioner exercises their appeal right, Chair of the QOCC will arrange for a hearing before an Appeals Committee that shall review the decision of the QOCC and issue a decision prior to implementation of the disciplinary action against the practitioner.
 The process outlined in the Tufts Health Plan appeals process will be followed.

 - If requested in writing by a practitioner whose credentials have been revoked or adversely modified, the due process outlined in the Tufts Health Plan appeals process shall be waived.